Life Sciences Revolution Unlocks Potential in Tools, Diagnostics, and Therapeutics

 At the same time, the worldwide demand for new technologies and therapies continues to grow.
 Notably, the global population of people age 60 and over is set to reach or surpass 2 billion by 2050, creating a greater disease burden for society and a need for continued innovation across the life sciences.2

 Define: Life sciences tools businesses enable researchers to automate and scale experimentation while also uncovering new aspects of biology.
 These tools include gene sequencers, flow cytometers, liquid handling robots, and many other products that allow researchers to delve more deeply, and with greater efficiency, into the causes of disease.
 While sometimes overlooked, this subsector within the life sciences is an engine of continuous discovery.

-For instance, new proteomics tools allow scientists to characterize thousands of proteins in a single sample, which is orders of magnitude higher than what technologies from earlier decades could do.
-Such stepwise changes in experimental capability have opened the way to rapid innovation, and, over time, we believe the proteomics space could be as transformative as the genomics space.
+For instance, new proteomics tools allow scientists to characterize thousands of proteins in a single sample, which is orders of magnitude higher than what technologies from earlier decades could achieve.
+Such stepwise changes in experimental capability have opened the way to rapid innovation; and over time, we believe the proteomics space could be as transformative as the genomics space.

-Tools companies typically employ a razor/razor blade business model in which customers are locked in by an instrument placement that drives subsequent pull through of related consumable products.
-We see opportunities in life sciences tools because many of these companies provide enabling technologies for diagnostic and therapeutic companies yet tend to have less direct exposure to risks created by drug pricing, clinical failures, and policy shifts.
+Tools companies typically employ a razor/razor blade business model in which customers purchase an instrument that drives subsequent pull-through of related consumable products.
+We see opportunities in life sciences tools because many of these companies provide enabling technologies for diagnostic and therapeutic companies yet tend to have less direct exposure to certain risks, such as clinical trials and policy shifts.

 Diagnose: More powerful life sciences tools have enabled businesses to develop diagnostic technologies that reduce the cost of care while improving patient outcomes.
 These technologies, which include liquid biopsies, imaging techniques, and genomic profiling, represent the front line of patient care.